2020 Fall Class Schedule

 Not sure which dance style is right for you?
 See below for a brief description of each dance genre we offer.
 We are also happy to answer your questions, so give us a call or send us an email.

-Parent Tot: Perfect way for a parent/caregiver and child to get acquainted with All That Dance!
-Children are playfully engaged to move – cross-laterally and contra-laterally, for instance – and other ways shown by research to enhance brain development.
+Parent Tot: A perfect way for a parent/caregiver and child to get acquainted with All That Dance!
+Children are playfully engaged to move in many ways– cross-laterally and contra-laterally, for instance – shown by research to enhance brain development.
 We sing nursery rhymes, stretch and move to the music, and engage with many physical skills and props, including child-friendly musical instruments, scarves, a parachute, and much more!
-Recommended introductory class for children over 18 months and under age 4.
+Recommended introductory class for children over 18 months and under age 3.

-Creative Ballet: Great first class for exploring the world of dance!
-Children are playfully engaged to move – cross-laterally and contra-laterally, for instance – and other ways shown by research to enhance brain development.
+Creative Ballet: A great first class for exploring the world of dance!
+Children are playfully engaged to move in many ways – cross-laterally and contra-laterally, for instance – shown by research to enhance brain development.
 Fun and positive instructors use music, stories, and fun dance props to introduce ballet principles as new movement concepts are introduced each week.
 Social skills and self-esteem also are developed as children make new friends and enjoy each other through partner and group dancing.
 Yes, there’s a lot going on in these foundational classes!

-Ballet: Strength, flexibility, balance, and grace are the focus of our ever-expanding ballet program, which continues to add dancers and challenging classes for dancers at the upper levels.
-Proper technique, terminology, and correct alignment are emphasized at every level.
+Ballet: Strength, flexibility, balance, and grace are the focus of our ballet program.
+Proper technique, terminology, and alignment are emphasized at every level.
 Class structure includes barre work and adagios and allegros in the center.
-Pointe classes are for yet further challenges, developing skills while focusing on safety.
+Pointe classes (described below) are for yet further challenges, developing skills while focusing on safety.

-Tap: Great way to develop rhythm, coordination and muscle control.
+Tap: A great way to develop rhythm, coordination, and muscle control.
 Classes involve detailed footwork and articulation of sound.
-High energy and a great tool for self-expression.
+Tap is a high energy dance style and a great tool for self-expression.
 Many of our students go on to star in their high school musical and other shows around town.

 Jazz: A strong technical foundation, consisting of ballet technique in the center floor and at the barre, forms the base of these classes.
 Each week, students move across the floor and put steps together in combinations as they explore this unique American dance style, which draws its inspiration from the contemporary music of today and jazz greats of the past.
 An ever-changing art form, jazz reflects popular culture while helping to build versatile dancers who can leap, turn, balance – and have a great time while doing it!

-Hip Hop: Fun, upbeat classes that incorporate isolation movements, progressions across the floor, and complex choreography.
-All aspects of hip hop are explored, including basic breaking, pop n’ lock, smooth r&b jazz, as well as stomp – but we only play child-appropriate music.
+Pop Styles: Fun, upbeat classes that incorporate isolation movements, progressions across the floor, and complex choreography.
+Our pop styles dance classes are inspired by hip hop dance culture, pop culture, other dance genres, and set to age-appropriate pop music.
 Strength and flexibility also are important components of each class.
-And, most importantly, dancers develop confidence as they express themselves while creating own, personal movement and style.
+And, most importantly, dancers develop confidence as they express themselves while creating their own, personal movement and style.

-Lyrical: An extension of a jazz dancer’s training, lyrical classes combine technique from both the jazz and ballet genres with movement inspired by song lyrics.
-Perfect classes for developing young dancers who are seeking to enhance their performance abilities as they learn to tell stories through movement, expressing powerful emotions and creativity to reach their audiences.
-Prerequisite: Teen Jazz III or higher.
-Lyrical must be taken in conjunction with an appropriate level Jazz technique class.
+Lyrical: An extension of a dancer’s training, lyrical classes combine techniques from jazz, ballet and modern genres with movement inspired by song lyrics.
+The perfect class for developing dancers who are seeking to enhance their performance abilities as they learn to tell stories through movement, expressing powerful emotions and creativity to reach their audiences.
+Prerequisite: Teen jazz, ballet or modern III or higher.
+Lyrical must be taken in conjunction with an appropriate level ATD technique class.